giosans/dflowslide_batchtool/README.md

 Provisional repository for manual and developments of D+Flow Slide batch tool

-# D-Flow Slide Inputs creation
+# D-Flow Slide Batch tool

 Batch Tool Interface for D-Flow Slides.
 The interface also takes care of input preparation and generation for D-Flow Slide computation.